microsoft/dynamics-grit/README.md

 For more detailed examples, see the [SignalR client example](CRM.CCaaS.IVR.GRammarImportTool.ApiService/Docs/websocketClient/README.md) included in the repository.

-## Fine-tuning

-Fine-tuning adapts a base LLM to your domain by training it on task-specific examples.
-It can improve consistency, enforce output formats, and reduce prompt complexity for repeated tasks (for example, converting certain GRXML patterns to standardized YAML entities).

-- Dataset: A curated JSONL dataset is provided at:
-  CRM.CCaaS.IVR.GRammarImportTool/CRM.CCaaS.IVR.GRammarImportTool.ApiService/Docs/finetuning/fine-tune-PS-data.jsonl
-- How to use: Create a fine-tuning job in your Azure OpenAI resource using this dataset and a supported base model, wait for training to complete, then deploy the resulting fine-tuned model and update GptChat:Grxml:AzureOpenAIDeploymentName to the new deployment.
-- Notes:
-  - Evaluate the fine-tuned model against your validation GRXML files before adopting it in production.
-  - Keep datasets clean, representative, and consistent to avoid overfitting or regressions.
-  - Fine-tuning incurs extra cost and latency during training.
-  - However, it is not necessary to do fine-tuning when using the gpt-5 model.

 ## Running Tests

 ### Unit Tests (L0)